mayuraitavadekar/sequence-diagram-parser-PBL/README.md

 # Basic Documentation
-This is basic documentation related to this repository.
+This is basic documentation related to sequence diagram parser.

 ## What is Sequence Diagram Parser?